 MSR Lightning Ascent Snowshoe

 There is no doubt that MSR makes some of the best snowshoes on the market.
 They make many different types of snowshoes and we really like their Lightning Ascent Series.
 These snowshoes are designed for both amateurs and professionals and can take you from flat courses to steep icy inclines.
-First and foremost, it has an incredible PosiLock AT Binding, which is a two piece binding that locks down super tight to all footwear and really fits with any shape and contour.
+First and foremost, it has an incredible PosiLock AT Binding, which is a two-piece binding that locks down super tight to all footwear and really fits with any shape and contour.

 The best part about the snowshoe is probably the Televator heel lift, which allows you to conserve more energy when going up steep inclines.
-By lifting up your heels on inclines, your feet are more parallel with the ground when walking and therefore distributes weight properly and puts less pressure on your calves.
+By lifting up your heels on inclines, your feet are more parallel with the ground when walking and therefore distribute weight properly and put less pressure on your calves.
 This also increases traction and prevents you from falling and hurting yourself.
 The Televator heel lift technology really separates this snowshoe from the rest of the pack.

-Also, the Lightning Ascent Series has a 5 inch flotation attachment that is small and light.
+Also, the Lightning Ascent Series has a 5-inch flotation attachment that is small and light.
 This tail really comes in handy when you are carrying around heavy packs or in deep loose snow and can’t afford to sink in.
 With the tail extension, this is like having two snowshoes in one.
 Unfortunately, the modular floatation attachment is sold separately.
-Oh and did we mention that the 360 degree frames deliver crazy good traction and the split teeth Torsion2 crampons allow you to tackle the toughest terrains.
+Oh, and did we mention that the 360-degree frames deliver crazy good traction and the split teeth Torsion2 crampons allow you to tackle the toughest terrains?
 The only thing we don’t like is the price, but we think it is totally justified.

 Tubbs Snowshoes Wilderness Snow Shoes